Explore with Purpose

 david relkoff | climbing instructor

 Nature is best enjoyed in a hammock.
 While nobody of any notoriety can be quoted as saying this and the apparent laziness in this statement, it is David’s guiding philosophy.
-However, this philosophy needs to be qualified: enjoying nature from a hammock is conditional on an earning it through a fulfilling nature experience first.
+However, this philosophy needs to be qualified: enjoying nature from a hammock is conditional on earning it through a fulfilling nature experience first.
 The more fulfilling the nature experience, the better.
 David’s happiness stems from his experiences in the out of doors.
-Committed to life-long learning and sharing his passion for the out of doors, David has become a ski instructor, a climbing instructor, and a moving water canoe instructor.
+Committed to life-long learning and sharing his passion for the outdoors, David has become a ski instructor, a climbing instructor, and a moving water canoe instructor.
 Vagabond in nature, David has paired work and travel to amass nearly two decades of experience teaching climbing to youth and adults both in an indoor and outdoor setting on three continents.
 Working for Uplift Adventures as a top rope climbing instructor, David continues to share his passion for climbing and stretching his client’s comfortable bubbles in a safe and fun nature experience.
 Remember, nature is best enjoyed doing what you most enjoy with those you most enjoy.

 Image